 Average home price in Atlanta

-In December 2024, Realtor.com found the median list price in the Atlanta-Sandy Springs metro area to be $399,950.
-As of February 2025, there are 21,866 active listings in the Atlanta-Sandy Springs-Roswell metro area, up a whopping 43% from January 2023.
-This indicates the demand for homes is decreasing while the supply increases, shifting to a buyer’s market for 2025.
+As of June 2026, Realtor.com found the median list price in the Atlanta-Sandy Springs metro area to be $385,000.
+There are 5,602 active listings, up a whopping 63% over the last three years.
+This indicates the demand for homes is decreasing while the supply increases, shifting to a buyer’s market for 2026.

-Redfin calculated the median days on the market to be 84 days for single-family homes in February of 2025, over double than Jan 2022’s 36 days.
-In comparison, the median days on the market in February 2020 was 70 days.
-The median sales price is $414,000, further indicating that single-family homes sell for more money in Atlanta, even in a turbulent market.
+Redfin calculated the median days on the market to be 51 days for single-family homes, an increase of about four days over the last year.
+The median sales price is $509,799, further indicating that single-family homes sell for more money in Atlanta, even in a turbulent market.

 As the Atlanta housing market is one of the few on track to grow steadily this year, the supply and demand for single-family rentals remains balanced.
-In February 2025, it’s estimated that 54% of homes in Atlanta were renter-occupied.
+It’s estimated that 54% of homes in Atlanta were renter-occupied.

 As rent trends downward and mortgage rates remain high, more first-time home buyers, such as Millennials and Gen Zers, will likely continue to rent.

-Apartment List’s latest report highlights that Millennials are still struggling to achieve homeownership, with only 45.5% owning a home as of 2023.
+Millennials are starting to slowly achieve homeownership, with 55.4% owning a home as of April 2026—an increase from 2023’s Millennial homeownership of 45.5%.
 While they are currently the largest generation of homebuyers, their homeownership rate remains significantly lower than previous generations at the same age.

 Average rent in Atlanta

-Per Zumper, the average rent for a 1-bedroom apartment in Atlanta is 1,581.
-Compared to previous years, rent for studios to 3-bedroom apartments has remained flat or decreased, reflecting the shift the rental market is seeing in Atlanta.
-However, the outlier is 4-bedroom apartments, increasing in rent by 14% year over year.
+Per Zumper, the average rent for a 1-bedroom apartment in Atlanta is $1,637.
+Compared to previous years, rent for studios, and two to 4-bedroom apartments has overall decreased since last year, reflecting the shift the rental market is seeing in Atlanta.
+However, the outlier is 1-bedroom apartments, increasing in rent by 10% year over year.

 These numbers are also reflective of the single-family rental market averages.
-The U.S. Census found the median household income in 2023 to be $81,938, further proving the average rent of a single-family home fits comfortably in most households’ budgets.
+The U.S. Census found the median household income to be $85,652, further proving the average rent of a single-family home fits comfortably in most households’ budgets.

 Looking forward